 The Group is committed to providing integrated LPG and natural gas services.
-The Group operates LPG, CNG and LNG vehicle refuelling stations, LPG civil stations, CNG mother stations and LPG and CNG wholesale businesses.
+The Group operates LPG, CNG and LNG vehicle refuelling stations, LPG domestic stations, CNG mother stations and LPG, CNG and LNG wholesale businesses.
 The Group primarily operates its business in the PRC market and aims to further build up complete industry chain and focus on the sustainable development on LPG and natural gas industry in the PRC market.